fhiso/sources-and-citations/rdfa-bindings.md

 at any time.

-In particular, some examples in this draft use *citation elements* that are not yet included in the draft Citation Element Vocabulary, and *source derivation types* that may be standardised in a future Source Derivation Vocabulary.
+In particular, some examples in this draft use *citation elements* that are not yet included in the draft Citation Element: Vocabulary, and *source derivation types* that may be standardised in a future Source Derivation Vocabulary.
 These are likely to be changed as these vocabularies progress.